bgamari/ghc-wiki-import/records/name-spacing.md

-This is the only real downside of this proposal - most downsides discussed here are inherent to any records proposal.
+Note that the Frege type system is less complex: to the extent that records are being used in code with simpler types this may hold.
 The Frege author says: